-To-do lists are the backbone of any task management tool.
+To-do lists are the backbone of task management.
 Tasks must get done, and a to-do list is the most basic tool to manage how this happens.
-But it’s admittedly simple, and basic.
+But it’s admittedly simple and basic.
 To-do lists could be as old as cave paintings, scratched on rocks: eat, sleep, don’t die.

 Tasks are Part of Something Bigger

 Tasks are not islands, they’re part of a larger project environment.
-With ProjectManager.com, a cloud-based project management software, tasks are woven into the project making work more efficient.
+With ProjectManager, a cloud-based project management software, tasks are woven into the project making work more efficient.